San Rafael Sensory Learning Programs for Toddlers

 A sensory learning program is a specialized educational approach that focuses on stimulating and developing a child’s sensory processing skills, including touch, taste, smell, sight, and hearing.

-A tailored sensory learning program can benefit toddlers by helping them develop and improve their sensory processing skills, which can lead to better overall development, improved communication and social skills, and increased confidence and independence.
+A personalized sensory learning program can benefit toddlers by helping them develop and improve their sensory processing skills, which can lead to better overall development, improved communication and social skills, and increased confidence and independence.

 What are some examples of activities in a sensory learning program?